jasonacox/Build-OpenSSL-cURL/README.md

 	//ADD Condition for 64 Bit
 	#define CURL_TYPEOF_CURL_OFF_T int64_t

 `curl/curlbuild-ios-universal.h` is a universal example, tested on iOS platforms, made out of libcurl-7.50.3.
-You'd better check the diff between this file and `curlbuild.h` before using it.
+Check the diff between this file and `curlbuild.h` before using it.

 ## Example Apps